-The world of business has always been, and will continue to be, one of the most prominent career industries in the world.
+The world of business is one of the most prominent career industries in the world.
 Companies are craving feedback and reviews of their performance and employees so that they can continue to improve their services and products.
 This is where business analytics comes into play.

-Business analytics is defined as the practice of iterative, methodical exploration of an organization’s data with emphasis on statistical analysis.
-Business analytics is used by most companies and encourages data-driven decision-making.
-Grand Canyon University is proud to offer a Bachelor of Science in Applied Business Analytics through the Colangelo College of Business.
-Here is an in-depth look into the business analytics industry for you to decide if it is the right career choice for you:
+Business analytics is defined as the practice of iterative, methodical exploration of an organization’s data with an emphasis on statistical analysis.
+As the market continues to produce more data, companies have a higher need for designated employees who are trained and knowledgeable, with the ability to analyze data in order to benefit the company and encourage data-driven decision-making.
+Here is an in-depth look into the business analytics industry for you to decide if it is the right career choice for you.

 What Does a Business Analyst Do?

-Another area of business analytics is detective analysis, which answers the question: “Why did it happen?”
+Another area of business analytics is detective analysis, which answers the question, “Why did it happen?”
 Detective analysis starts where reporting ends, and you begin looking for reasons behind unexpected changes.
-Typical problems are “Why did sales drop in the last two months?” or “Why did the latest campaign underperform?”
-In order to find the answers to these questions, detective analysts are expected to reference past trends and distribution changes and make correlations between the two sets of data.
+Typical problems might include sales dropping or campaigns underperforming.
+In order to explain these problems, detective analysts are expected to reference past trends and distribution changes and make correlations between the two sets of data.

 Reasons to Become a Business Analyst

 Working as a business analyst is rewarding and satisfying.
 You will be a witness to the impact your work and research has on the company as well as how your work helps the company meet its goals more efficiently.
 Here are some reasons why you should consider becoming a business analyst: